Whistleblower & Qui Tam

 Before You Come Forward, Talk to Our Whistleblower Law Firm

 Whistleblowers put their names, reputations, and careers on the line to expose illegal activities and corporate greed.
-They deserve to be taken seriously and they need protection and support.
 The fair and honest functioning of our public and private institutions depends on them.

 Whistleblower cases are a part of Milberg’s mission to make sure that large, wealthy corporations are not above the law.
 We have experience representing whistleblowers both with and without government intervention.
 As a leading global plaintiffs’ firm, we are well-positioned to handle FCA claims in the international trade area.